 Is it amazing divine grace that us Humans are so blessed with the Creator's special and ultimate attention?
 Or is it an anachronism, written into our myths and religions during a time when Humanity did not yet perceive the vastness of the Universe?
 Given that Christianity fought major battles with astronomers about the Earth being the center of the world and with biologists about evolution, and lost both major battles, I would hazard a guess that when it comes to the uniqueness of the Human race in the Universe, Christianity also finds itself the wrong side of the divide between mythology and history.

-The Qur'an says that cattle, horses, mules and donkeys, rain, growing crops, oceans and fish were all created specifically for mankind, and multiple verses say that the stars were created to aid human navigation, here on earth (Qur'an 6:96-99, 14:33, 16:5-8,10-11,16)4.
+The Qur'an says that cattle, horses, mules and donkeys, rain, growing crops, oceans, fish, and all that is on Earth, were created specifically for mankind, and multiple verses say that the stars were created to aid human navigation, here on earth (Qur'an 2:29, 6:96-99, 14:33, 16:5-8,10-11,16)10.
 That's an entire universe filled with galaxies of stars, just for the aid of the early maritime exploits of a fledgling intelligent race on Earth!
 Qur'an 6:165 says we own the Earth (although it has existed for billions of years before us - it owns us!) and in 7:10-13 we learn that the human shape is so noble that God asked all the angels to bow to humankind.
 All did, except Satan.
 Satan was ousted and expelled for this.
 Satan itself - the Universal arch-enemy of God, afflicting pain and suffering on all of the universe, exists in this state because it wouldn't bow to a species God made on the distant planet Earth.
 This is an almighty scale of creation and cause-and-effect all on our behalf.

-The first blow to the homocentricity of classical religion came with the realisation that the Universe did not revolve around the Earth.
+The first blow to the homocentricity of classical religion came with the realisation that the Universe did not revolve around the Earth, which has been a classical part of nearly all world religions1.
 After a while this ungodly belief was eventually accepted as the evidence was so far in its favour.
 Many theologians could cede this point without changing much of their theology.
 Organized religion, always the most prominent adversary to modern scientific discovery, eventually accepted it after a bitter battle.
 Other similar blows included the realisation that the orbits of the planets were not circular, but elliptical, and that the Earth was not a sphere, but more egg-shaped.
 The circular and spherical designs were approved by theologians because they were seen as perfect shapes, and God's creation is perfect.
 However, such beliefs were not essential parts of theistic beliefs and the more scientific theories came to be accepted.
 Battles continue to be fought over evolution.

 Life and consciousness can be described and explained with the laws of nature and statistics, without the need for any special creation.
 Eventually, too, this point was accepted by Western and modern religion.
 However the theists then arrived at a much more modern theology: That God planned the path of evolution precisely in order to produce the Human species.
 This theory is called intelligent design or creation science.
 The response to this is statistical: In any universe, of any time, with any fundamental laws, it is likely that over a vast period of time the particles of that Universe would combine in a self-duplicating manner and evolve into life forms.
 Every Universe would create different life, it happens that on this planet the life we know is the life that evolved.
 On other planets and in different Universes, the natural laws would have resulted in different life which had evolved to be suitable for that Universe, such is the nature of evolution, biology, chemistry and statistics.
 Without God being required to explain life, homocentric religion is committing an egotistical error.